wp-plugins/testimonials-by-avinash-infotech/readme.txt

 = Are the sliders mobile friendly? =

-Yes, since we use Javascript rather than flash, BxUltimate Slider is compatible with Android, iOS, and Blackberry.
+Yes, since we use Javascript rather than flash, Testimonials plugin is compatible with Android, iOS, and Blackberry.

 = Do you have documentation? =